Split PDF

 Do the split files maintain the same file size proportionally?

 Approximately yes, but not exactly.
-Each split file inherits the embedded resources (fonts, color profiles) that were referenced on its pages.
+Each split file inherits the embedded resources (fonts, color profiles) referenced on its pages.
 A 1-page split from a 10-page document may be slightly larger than one-tenth of the original because some shared resources are duplicated across output files.